timdressler/psam/README.md

 ### Usage

-> [!IMPORTANT]
-> It is assumed that Conda, R and MATLAB (and the MATLAB dependecies, see below) are installed!
-It is recommended that the pipeline is run using VSCode.

 It is recommended to use a dedicated Python environment (e.g. through conda) to mitigate the risk of potential version conflicts.

 ```